 Our team’s best advice is not to compromise the quality, durability, and usability when considering the price.

 Safety Tips and Reminders in Using a Corded Circular Saw

 Make sure you are donning all the necessary PPE before operating a circular saw.
+It is ideal to know the essential woodworking safety guidelines to keep you away from injury.
 Even if you are looking at a handheld one, there is still a risk when using an electric tool.
 Many people also forget that saw maintenance is imperative to maintaining the saw and the blade’s integrity.
 Make sure you clean the blades and all of your work areas from time to time.

 Test out all your tools before operating to make sure everything is functioning in optimum condition.
 For example, check the blade to see if it’s sharp enough because a dull blade will not produce clean cuts, cut slower than usual, and might bind on the job.
 You should also check to see if the power cord is wrapped around anything or snagging on an object that may tug on the saw during use.

 (Don’t get confused between a trim saw and circular saw, to know these power tool better, check our detailed comparison of circular saw and trim saw here)